ronniedz/paikea/README.md

  		- user=
  		- pass=
  		- database-name = test
- 	- The relevant collections are name `cache_control_dat` or are prefixed with `vcache_`
+ 	- The relevant collections are: `cache_control_dat` and the ones prefixed with `vcache_`
  	- Reset DB:
  + Apache Maven 3
 	- build tool
  + MySQL or MariaDb
- 	- For user and the applicaion bound video library
+ 	- For user and the application bound video library
  + Neo4J
  	- For recommendations, user interaction feedback, as an alternative to RDBMS join traversals.
 This will support the rating/voting type queries.